-In the academic year 2011-12, I had the honor of receiving the University's Distinguished Teaching Award.
-(I wrote about that experience on my blog here).
+In the Fall of 2012, I had the honor of receiving the University's Distinguished Teaching Award.

 Over the last several years, I have been called upon to serve the University in several roles that relate to my scholarly interest involving the changes that technology is bringing to higher education.
 Since its founding by Jim Davis (former Dean of University college), I have served on the University's Distance Learning Council.
-Also since its founding, I have served on the Technology Futures Committee of the Board of Trustees.
-This past year, I served on the Strategic Issues Panel for the Future of Higher Education.
-In January 2014, I was asked to serve on the Steering Committee for the University's Strategic Planning process.
+In 2012, I served on the Technology Futures Committee of the Board of Trustees.
+In 2014-15, I served on the Strategic Issues Panel for the Future of Higher Education.
+In 2014, I was served on the Steering Committee for the University's Strategic Planning process.
+I am currently serving on the Chancellor's Strategy and Opportunities Task Force, and the Steering Committee for the Task Forces, as well as the Law School's Fall Logistics Committee.
 More information about my service to the law school, the University, and the community can be found on the Service tab above.

-Skills & Values: Lawyering Process (LexisNexis/Matthew Bender, 2013)
+Skills & Values: Lawyering Process (Carolina Academic Press, 2017)

-Skills & Values: Discovery Practice (LexisNexis/Matthew Bender, 2010)
+Skills & Values: Discovery Practice (Carolina Academic Press, 2017)